Executive Functioning/Organizational Coaching:

-Intensive College Counseling Program: Our most popular option, the Intensive College Counseling Program includes 35 appointments throughout the junior and senior years of high school and is meant to provide extensive support to strategically assess student’s academic strengths and interests and design an appropriate college list.
-We also keep students on track to meet deadlines, provide weekly checklists and an overall timeline, edit essays as appropriate, offer support with the management of responses to supplemental questions, and offer tips and strategies to maximize productivity and decrease stress.
+Intensive College Counseling Program: Our most popular option, the Intensive College Counseling Program, includes 35 appointments throughout the junior and senior years of high school.
+The program is meant to provide extensive support, strategically assess students' academic strengths and interests, and design an appropriate college list.
+We also keep students on track to meet deadlines, provide weekly checklists and an overall timeline, edit essays as appropriate, offer support with supplemental questions, and offer tips and strategies to maximize productivity and decrease stress.

 College Counseling Bootcamp: In this thorough four-day bootcamp, we provide a structured curriculum to help students step back and reflect on their own personal story.
-We also spend ample time strategizing the best approaches for the Common Application, Coalition Application, and UC/CSU Application, as appropriate.
-Students have time to draft an initial personal statement and receive feedback for moving forward.
-The bootcamp can be done as a standalone experience and is also included for all students completing the Intensive and Basic College Counseling Programs.
+We spend ample time identifying best approaches for the Common Application, Coalition Application, and UC/CSU Application, as appropriate.
+Students take time to draft an initial personal statement and receive feedback for future drafts.
+The bootcamp, which can be done as a standalone experience, is also included for all students completing the Intensive or Basic College Counseling Programs.

 Sophomore/early junior year: Initial meeting with counselor.